bertrandong/tp/docs/DeveloperGuide.md

 ### Completing Order Feature

 #### Implementation

-Data archiving of completed orders is achieved by creating a CompleteCommand, which will remove the order from the active order list and place it in a completed order list which will be saved as a JSON file (Possible .xml in the future)
+Data archiving of completed orders is achieved by creating a `CompleteOrderCommand` with the user input, Example `complete 1` , which will remove the order from the active order list and place it in a completed order list which will be saved as a csv file.
 ![CompleteCommandLogicSequenceDiagram](images/CompleteSequenceDiagram-Logic.png)
-The CompleteCommand class which extends the Command abstract class will be executed by the LogicManager which will update the Active Order List and Completed Order List in the Model.
+The `CompleteCommand` class which extends the `Command` abstract class will be executed by the `LogicManager` which will update the Active Order List and Completed Order List in the `Model`.
+This is done by placing the completed `Order` in the completed order list to be collected by the `StorageManager` in the next step.
 ![CompleteCommandModelSequenceDiagram](images/CompleteSequenceDiagram-Model.png)
-The StorageManager will then store the Orders inside of the Completed Order List as a JSON file, compiling all previously completed orders.
+The StorageManager will then store the Orders inside of the Completed Order List as a csv file in this directory:
+`[JAR file location]/data/completedorders.csv`, compiling all previously completed orders.